nextrizon/Hysteria2/README.md

 ![finish install](https://github.com/nextrizon/Hysteria2/blob/main/install-complete.png)

-Press **ENTER** when see above and the **q** to quit out of the script as you don't need to install any other module.
+Press **ENTER** key when seeing above text and then the  **q** key to quit out of the script as you don't need to install any of the other modules.

 Step 5.
-Login into the newly installed LuCI iStoreOS theme from the **Advanced Settings** from the GL-iNet Admin Panel webpage or directly at http://192.168.8.1:8080/cgi-bin/luci/
+Login into the newly installed LuCI iStoreOS theme from the **Advanced Settings** from the GL-iNet Admin Panel webpage or directly at http://192.168.8.1:8080

 > [!NOTE]
 >All of the text in this LuCI theme is in Chinese, you can enable Chrome browser's auto Google Translate and see the text in your default language.